Stuycs-K/final-project-nzeuton-will-huse-seth/WORKLOG.md

 ### 5/27
 I added check detection and added checkmate detection.
 We should now have a completed MVP.

+### 5/28
+I began working on implementing special moves like en passant.
 ## Seth

 ### 5/22